 The EGIA Foundation Scholarship Program was established to recognize the excellent and deserving students seeking an HVAC technical education.
 This scholarship provides essential financial support to aspiring residential HVAC, or home performance contracting careers.

-The EGIA Foundation Scholarship Program for the 2021-22 academic year is no longer accepting submissions.
-Fill out the form on this page to be notified when we begin accepting applications for the 2022-2023 academic year.
+The EGIA Foundation Scholarship Program for the 2022-23 academic year is now accepting submissions.
+Fill out the form on this page to be directed to the application portal.
 You can also view the key dates and eligibility requirements for the 2022-2023 academic year.

 October 1, 2021: Application submission open